 For starters, you are going to need to be able to print with sublimation inks.
 You have two major options: getting a sublimation specialty printer or adapting a printer to use sublimation inks.

 Some of the best sublimation specialty printers are made by Sawgrass.
 They offer printers already prepped for sublimation inks, which they also sell.
-If this option interests you, head over to their website and check out their offerings on printers & inks.
-This option will run you a little bit more money, but may be easier to manage and get started with.
+We have thorough reviews on their two newest printers, the SG500 and SG1000.

 Looking for a little bit of a cheaper alternative to specialty printers?
 No worries.
 Many printers are adaptable for sublimation ink.
 I suggest using a printer with an kit to adapt to sublimation inks, in particular, my suggestion would be to check out some Epson printers, which are high quality and have many kits to adapt for sublimation ink.
 I personally use the Epson WF-7710, and I would highly recommend it for anyone looking to get started.
 You’ll also need to pick up a kit to adapt your printer to sublimation inks.
 You can either get a single cartridge, which is a little bit cheaper but will run out of ink faster.
 Alternatively, you can get a Continuous Ink Supply System (CISS) to make refills easier.
 You can get all of this on Amazon (most are even Prime).

 Finally, you’ll need paper with a specialty coating that is able to accept the sublimation inks.
 I’d recommend checking out either A-SUB or TexPrint for their paper options.
 You can also use some types of photo printer paper made by Epson, although I’d suggest sticking with the sublimation paper.
-You can also get your sublimation paper from Amazon (yay!
-Amazon is the best).
+You can also get your sublimation paper from Amazon.

 Heat Press and Materials